Skip to the content.

 8:55-9:00 Start Opening Remarks

-11:15 - 11:30 Paper presentation 1 Yingqing Yuan, USYD, “KG-UQ: Knowledge Graph-Based Uncertainty Quantification for Long Text in Large Language Models
+12:15 - 12:30 Paper presentation 2 Yingqing Yuan, The University of Sydney, “KG-UQ: Knowledge Graph-Based Uncertainty Quantification for Long Text in Large Language Models

-Location: ICC Sydney: International Convention & Exhibition Centre
+Location: Room C4.10, ICC Sydney: International Convention & Exhibition Centre

 Organizers